Moment Conditions for Dynamic Panel Logit Models with Fixed Effects

 where $\gamma =(\gamma _{1},\ldots ,\gamma _{p})^{\prime }$.
 We assume that the autoregressive order $p\in \{2,3,4,\ldots \}$ is known, and that outcomes $Y_{it}$ are observed for time periods $t=t_{0},\ldots ,T$, with $ t_{0}=1-p$.
 Thus, the total number of time periods for which outcomes are observed is $T_{\mathrm{obs}}=T+p$, consisting of $T$ periods for which the model applies and $p$ periods to observe the initial conditions.
 We maintain the definition $Y_{i}=(Y_{i1},\ldots ,Y_{iT})$, but the initial conditions are now described by the vector $Y_{i}^{(0)}=(Y_{i,t_{0}},\ldots ,Y_{i0})$.
 Analogous to~\eqref{DefProb}, we define

 and we continue to denote the true model parameters by $\beta _{0}$ and $ \gamma _{0}$.
-We again drop the cross-sectional indices $i$ unless we discuss estimation.
+We again drop the cross-sectional indices $i$ unless they are required.

-The main goal of this section is to show that, as was the case for the AR($1$ ) model in Section\ \ref{sec:AR1}, there are many more moment conditions available that can be used to identify and estimate the common parameters $ \beta $ and $\gamma $ in fixed effect logit AR($p$) models with $p>1$ than was previously known.

-Our main focus is again on moment conditions that are applicable to all values of the parameters and all realizations of the regressors.
-By numeric calculations with various concrete values of the regressors and parameters, we found that for a given value of $p$ one requires $T \geq 2+p$ (i.e.\ $T_{\rm obs} \geq 2+2p$) time periods to find such general moment conditions, and for all $p \in \{0,\ldots,6\}$ and $T \in \{2+p,\ldots,8\}$ we have verified numerically that the number of linearly independent moment conditions available for each initial condition $y^{(0)}$ is equal to\footnote{ We believe that this formula for the number of linearly independent general moments holds for all integers $p$, $T$ with $T \geq 2+p$, but a general proof of this conjecture is beyond the scope of this paper. }
+Our main focus is again on finding moment conditions that are applicable to all values of the parameters and all realizations of the regressors.
+For a given autoregressive order $p$, one requires $T \geq 2+p$ (i.e.\ $T_{\rm obs} \geq 2+2p$) time periods to find such general moment conditions, and the number of linearly independent moment conditions available for each initial condition $y^{(0)}$ is then equal to